xnuinside/omymodels/README.md

 **v0.5.0**
 1. Added Enums/IntEnums types for Gino & Pydantic
 2. Added UUID type
+3. Added key `schema_global` in create_models method (by default schema_global = True).
+If you set schema_global=False schema if it exists in ddl will be defined for each table (model) in table args.
+This way you can have differen schemas per model (table).
+By default schema_global=True - this mean for all table only one schema and it is defined in `db = Gino(schema="prefix--schema-name")`.
+4. If column is a primary key (primary_key=True) nullable argument not showed, because primary keys always are not null.

 **v0.4.1**
 1. Added correct work with table names contains multiple '-'